shzhe02/cornerboxes/content/misc/exchange/5/index.md

 There are all sorts of activities available at NUS, with varying group sizes.
 They can go from campus-wide activity groups (which are called Co-Curricular Activities, or CCAs for short) to small clubs within each hostel, known as interest groups.
 Additionally, depending on your accommodation, there may be one-off accommodation-wide events like field trips.

 For CCAs, registration is done on a platform called NUSync.
-As for interest groups, field trips, etc, events are usually announced in Telegram channels with a link for signup.
+As for interest groups, field trips, etc, events are usually announced in Telegram channels with a sign-up link.
 Or in the case of some interest groups (or IG for short), registration isn't required at all; you can just show up.

 In my case, I joined the NUS Hackers CCA (I'm actually not entirely sure if it's a CCA), which had regular talks twice a week about technical computer science topics and offered free bubble tea and pizza to participants.
 Additionally, I was also part of the programming IG and board games IG in PH, which has weekly sessions.